Prepare for the craziest cab ride of your life!

 - Mods Used: Widescreen Code

-Crazy Taxi is a classic arcade game that takes the simple tactic of driving a taxi and makes it incredibly frantic and hectic.
+Crazy Taxi is a classic arcade game that takes the simple task of driving a taxi and makes it incredibly frantic and hectic.
 Your taxi is very fast, and you have a very short amount of time to get your passenger to their destination.
 A large arrow hovers above your head guiding you to your destination (sometimes really well, sometimes a bit off), although you’ll need to learn the routes, shortcuts and locations of places on the maps to really do well at the game.

 As you speed though the city (with a great soundtrack blaring out of your cab), you will gain extra money by driving dangerously, and all the pedestrians will frantically dodge out of the way to avoid you ploughing into them, which all adds to the immense fun of the game.
 There’s also one thing about Crazy Taxi that would seem tacky in other games, but I can’t help to love it here: product placement.
 It’s great having to drive someone to KFC or Pizza Hut as though their lives depended on it, and grounds the game in a strange way.